Dear readers of ADxS.org, please forgive the disruption.

 • Tendency to interrupt or finish a sentence in conversation18

-• Tendencies to impulsivity18
+• Tendencies towards impulsiveness18

-• Tendencies to persistent vigilance18
+• Tendencies towards constant vigilance18

 • Unsatisfactory interpersonal relationships due to

-• More frequent egocentricity
+• More frequent self-centeredness

-• Poor listening
+• Bad listening

 • Assumption of own superiority

-• The lower the social contacts and social support, the higher the resting pulse and the (basal = stressor-independent) urine adrenaline level in type A.22
+• The lower the social contacts and social support, the higher the resting pulse rate and the (basal = stressor-independent) urine adrenaline level in type A.22

-A study of 58 sports students found no significant traits in Type A personalities.23 In our opinion, this could possibly be due to the fact that sports training increases stress resistance and therefore levels out differences.
+A study of 58 sports students found no significant traits in type A personalities.23 In our opinion, this could possibly be due to the fact that sports training increases stress resistance and therefore levels out differences.

 • Type A correlates with a flattened cortisol stress response.24

-• Growth hormone is decreased basally25
+• The growth hormone is reduced basally25

 4.1.1.3.
-ADHD-HI/ADHD-C as a Type A Personality
+ADHD-HI/ADHD-C as Type A personality

 • The typical characteristics of the Type A personality coincide with those of the ADHD-HI/mixed type